kirbs-btw/shuffle.ai/README.md

 - fine tweek milvus
 - should switch everything to one flask api thing --> easy
 - add sigleton to the handlers
+- the frontend is just for show i think i should save the real playlist in some var in the backend --> the buttons just trigger some process there and don't pull the data from the html --> still thinking about how the add logic should look like